 Majority Of Heart Attack Victims Could Just Be Anxiousby Dr Emma Gray - 5th September, 2012

-Research Suggests Large Numbers of People Suspected Of Having Heart Attack Are Actually Suffering From Anxiety.
+Research Suggests Large Numbers of People Suspected Of Having Heart Attacks Are Actually Suffering From Anxiety.

 A panic attack is a distinct episode of anxiety, the onset of which is sudden, the duration of which relatively short.
 During a panic attack symptoms of anxiety are severe, intense and overwhelming and include a range of physical changes including heart palpitations, breathlessness, chest tightness and pain, dizziness, nausea, sweating, blurred vision and tingling in extremities.
 The reason for such a high number of patients misinterpreting their symptoms is thought to be due to the link between cardiovascular symptoms and the tendency for patients suffering from panic attacks to become preoccupied with physical symptoms that they think are dangerous, become alarmed by them (which leads to an increase in these symptoms as additional adrenalin is released into their systems) and believe that they need to seek emergency treatment for them.